hikeventures/hikeventures.github.io/_posts/articles/products/2016-09-20-gopro-hero-5-session-iphone-7.markdown

 Having IP67 on the iPhone is nice, but if you jump into a lake and the GoPro breaks for some reason, then you are better off than with a broken iPhone 7.

 Certainly, you might also get more scratches on your iPhone 7 screen.
-The surface of the iPhone screen is much larger than the surface of the camera lens of the <a href="http://amzn.to/2ekq5Zy"  target="_blank">GoPro Hero 5 Black</a> / <a href="http://amzn.to/2el7Buj"  target="_blank">GoPro Session</a>.
+The surface of the iPhone screen is much larger than the surface of the camera lens of the <a rel="nofollow" href="http://amzn.to/2ekq5Zy"  target="_blank">GoPro Hero 5 Black</a> / <a rel="nofollow" href="http://amzn.to/2el7Buj"  target="_blank">GoPro Session</a>.

 If audio recording is not important to you, then you could also consider purchasing the older GoPro Session instead and save some money.

-<a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F114467%2Fgopro-hero5-black-camera"  class="btn btn-danger" role="button">See the GoPro Hero5 Black</a> <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F114468%2Fgopro-hero5-session-camera"  class="btn btn-danger" role="button">See the GoPro Hero5 Session</a>
+<a rel="nofollow" href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F114467%2Fgopro-hero5-black-camera"  class="btn btn-danger" role="button">See the GoPro Hero5 Black</a> <a rel="nofollow" href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F114468%2Fgopro-hero5-session-camera"  class="btn btn-danger" role="button">See the GoPro Hero5 Session</a>